raspberrypilearning/hamster-party-cam/en/step_5.md

 ## Time stamping the video

 Each time the hamster runs in the wheel, a new video will be recorded.
-Because all the videos are named `vid.h264`, the files will constantly overwrite each other.
-This can be fixed by adding a time stamp to the video.
+Because right now each video gets named `vid.h264`, every new file will overwrite the previous one.
+You can fix that by adding a time stamp.

 [[[generic-python-timestamps]]]

-- Try and add a timestamp to the video file, so that the date, hour and minute is added to the filename.
+- Try and add a time stamp to the video file, so that the date, hour, and minute is added to the file name.

 --- hints --- --- hint ---
-The timestamp codes are as follows
+The time stamp codes are:
 - Year = `%Y`
 - Month = `%m`
 - Day = `%d`